-Jorg Detlef Friedemann was born in Berlin, in 7 August 1940.
-He was lucky enough to have been brought to Brazil as an infant for WWII had already started and Berlin would soon be a target for the Allies' bombardment.
-Jorg's dad was a Berlin native and his mother Marion had been born in Dusseldorf.
-The Friedemann family got out in the nick of time fleeing to South America and Jorg had the chance to grow up in peaceful surroundings in São Paulo.
+Jorg Detlef Friedemann was born in Berlin, on 7 August 1940.
+He was lucky enough to have been brought to Brazil as an infant in the midst of WWII before the Allies would start dropping bomb on Berlin.
+Jorg's dad was a Berlin native and his mother Marion from Dusseldorf.
+The Friedemann family got out of Germany in the nick of time fleeing to South America where Jorg had the chance to grow up in peaceful surroundings in São Paulo.

 He was 17 years old in 1957, when rock'n'roll started giving signs of life in Brazil.
 Jorg who was very fond of the new rhythm anglicized his name to George Freedman and started rockin' at dances and radio shows.
 He had already written a song to Marilene, a high school crush of his, and recorded it in 1959, as 'Leninha' a 78 rpm single for California, a tiny independant label.